Vishalsutariya/UI-MISSING-PROPERTIES-CHECKER/README.md

 Motivation

-Had to wake up early morning to add missing properties in the client's environment

-Had to waste half a day adding missing properties post-deployment and had to do deployment again
+Had to wake up early morning to add missing properties in the client's environment and Had to waste half a day adding missing properties post-deployment and had to do deployment again